wangru25/SGNC/README.md

 -->
 Stochastic-based Generative Network Complex

-A python package for Generative Network Complex.
+A python package for the Stochastic-based Generative Network Complex

 #### 1 Preperation for Predictive Models